camatcode/ex_ftp/README.md

 ### 2. Choose an Authenticator

-An `ExFTP.Authenticator` validates credentials when an FTP client sends a `USER` and `PASSWORD` command.
+An `ExFTP.Authenticator` validates credentials when an FTP client sends a `USER` and `PASS` command.

 Each authenticator is referenced in the `ex_ftp` config under the `authenticator` key.